www.northwoodreid.com

 IS IT REASONABLE TO USE BEST ENDEAVOURS?

 The general view is that an obligation to use best endeavours is more onerous than an obligation to use reasonable endeavours, but what do they actually mean?
 It's not an easy question to answer.
-In both cases you need to look at the surrounding circumstances - the circumstances when it comes to performing the contract and not the circumstances when you entered into the contract.
-That means that it is impossible to have a clear rule that will apply in all circumstances; each case will depend on the circumstances.
-This really is a situation where lawyers can legitimately say: "it depends".

-If you say you will use best endeavours, you are agreeing to do everything in your power, i.e. to take the steps a prudent, determined and reasonable person, acting in his own interests and wanting to achieve the desired result, would take.
-You can look at the costs and the difficulties involved in performing the contract and at what is commercially practicable; you do not have to bankrupt your business or do something that is obviously not going to succeed in order to honour your undertaking.
+If you say you will use your best endeavours, you are agreeing to do everything in your power, i.e. to take the steps a prudent, determined and reasonable person, acting in his own interests and wanting to achieve the desired result, would take.
+You can look at the costs and the difficulties involved in performing the contract and at what is commercially practicable; you do not have to bankrupt your business or do something which is obviously not going to succeed in order to honour your undertaking.

 If you say you will use reasonable endeavours, you may look at all commercial considerations, including the costs of honouring the undertaking, your reputation, your relations with other parties and the uncertainties and practicalities of complying with your obligation.
 You need not honour the obligation if you would suffer a financial or commercial disadvantage; you are not obliged to sacrifice your own commercial interests.
+If you promise to use reasonable endeavours and set out specific steps which you will take, you must take those steps even though it may not be in your commercial interests to do so.

+Does it matter whether you promise to use reasonable endeavours or all reasonable endeavours?
 Most people use all reasonable endeavours when they are trying to strike a compromise, somewhere between reasonable and best endeavours, without knowing exactly what that compromise is or means.

 Contact Details